PlasmaHH/vdb/doc/HEXDUMP.md

 The third version will take just the varname and tries to annotate that.
 The special varname frame can be used to try to include all variables in the current frame.

+Using the `frame` keyword, vdb will try to annotate all variables local to this frame.

 ![](img/hd.annotate.png)